nat-davydova/glassmorphism-stopwatch/README.md

 # Glassmorphism StopWatch (React/TS)

 This is a compact and straightforward yet aesthetically appealing stopwatch demo.
-Users have the ability to initiate time tracking, stop it, and reset the timer.
+Users have the ability to initiate time tracking, stop it (completely, without resume option), and reset the timer.

 My goal was to develop a modern UI/UX design from scratch: from a design concept up to the implementation in React and TypeScript.